Jeremy McDaniel

 Jeremy Dwayne McDaniel (born May 2, 1976) is an American former professional football player who was a wide receiver for three seasons with the Buffalo Bills of the National Football League (NFL) from 1998 to 2001.
 He played college football for the Arizona Wildcats.

 Football career

 McDaniel played for the University of Arizona in his college years.
 He was picked up by the Buffalo Bills as a free agent.
 He was traded to San Diego Chargers after a knee injury but never played during a game.
-From 2003 to 2005, McDaniel played in the Arena Football League (AFL) for both the Indiana Firebirds and Chicago Rush.
+From 2003 to 2005, Mc Daniel played in the Arena Football League (AFL) for both the Indiana Firebirds and Chicago Rush.
 He finished his AFL career with 198 catches for 2,309 yards and 41 touchdowns.

 Personal life

 He was born in New Bern, North Carolina.
 He loved the game of football ever since and looked up to Hall of Fame receiver Lance Alworth.
 He resides in New Bern where he works as a high school coach at New Bern High.
 He has a daughter named Journee.